Asthma

 According to the British Lung Foundation, around five million individuals in the UK are affected by asthma.
 While there's no cure for asthma, treatments can manage your symptoms so they don't negatively impact your life.

-If you are not sure if you have asthma, it's important to speak to your GP.
+If you are unsure whether you have asthma, it's essential to consult your GP.
 Your doctor may be able to diagnose you with asthma or refer you to a specialist who can diagnose you.

 What is COPD?